 Report the incident: Inform animal control and other related authorities about what happened.
 They will write up an official report on the incident, which you can receive a copy of afterward.
 Your incident report will be valuable evidence, especially if you find that the same dog has been reported for aggressive behavior in the past.

 Get copies of your medical records: In order to be awarded damages, you have to know how much you are owed.
 The best way of doing that is to have your medical records.
 These documents will also confirm the severity of your injuries, which could help your case.

 Seek help from an experienced attorney: It can be difficult to navigate a dog bite claim if you don’t already have expertise in the field.
 Contacting a seasoned attorney may be the most important step of all.

 The number of dog bites every year might surprise you.
 According to statistics from the Centers for Disease Control and Prevention, there are about 4.5 million dog bites every year in the United States.
 Among the fatalities, about 40% of the victims were children under the age of 10, while nearly 60% were aged 30 and above.

 Even when the bites aren’t fatal, serious injuries are common.
-In 2015, over 28,000 people had to undergo reconstructive surgery as a result of dog bites.
-Moreover, nearly 1 out of 5 bites became infected.
-Another danger of bites is rabies and other life-threatening diseases.
+In the most recent year with available statistics, over 28,000 people had to undergo reconstructive surgery as a result of dog bites.
+Moreover, nearly 1 out of 5 bites became infected due to bacteria commonly found in dog mouths.
+Another danger of bites is rabies, which is often fatal if contracted.